spring-projects-experimental/spring-boot-thin-launcher/README.md

 * [ ] Add a "dry run" or "download only" feature so grab the dependencies and warm up the local cache, but not run the app
 * [ ] Extract `AetherEngine` and re-use it in Spring Boot CLI
 * [ ] Hone the dependencies in the launcher a bit (some optional stuff probably still there)
+* [ ] Either autogenerate the `lib.properties` or find a way to model the pom without a lot of extra machinery

 ## Getting Started